Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 ## Real Data Application

-Recall here that we apply the algorithm comparisons by fitting Strauss point process model to the Duke Forest dataset processed by [Shirota and Gelfand (2017)](https://doi.org/10.1080/10618600.2017.1299627).
+Recall here that we apply the algorithm comparisons by fitting the Strauss point process model to the Duke Forest dataset processed by [Shirota and Gelfand (2017)](https://doi.org/10.1080/10618600.2017.1299627).
 The dataset can be found in the link above as well as the `RealF_Data.csv` provided with this GitHub page.
 The data can be loaded by the code: